 Pastiche Velvet Range

 Glamour and practicality combined.
-The Pastiche crush velvet collection comes in a multitude of colours, all washable at 40 degrees and is available in either slub, plain or ribbed effect finishes.
+Our Pastiche crush velvet collection comes in many colours, all washable at 40 degrees, and is available in either slub, plain or ribbed effect finishes.
 Pastiche is graded as heavy duty upholstery with a rub factor of 55,000 to 75,000 double rubs.

 Notting Hill Range